 * The Ralph Mueller Observatory of the Cleveland Museum of Natural History - 10 1/2-inch refracting telescope built by the Warner & Swasey Co. of Cleveland in 1899.
 The renowned J.A.
 Brashear Company of Pittsburgh, Pennsylvania ground the telescope’s optics.

-* Bunyan Observatory Little Thompson Valley Pioneer Museum in Berthoud, Colorado (45 miles north of Denver) uses a Brashear 140mm (51/2-inch) multi-element refractor telescope mounted in a bras tube.
-Public observing with this telescope is free-of-charge on the first Friday of every month (weather-permitting).
+* Bunyan Observatory Little Thompson Valley Pioneer Museum in Berthoud, Colorado (45 miles north of Denver) use s a Brashear 140mm (51/2-inch) multi-element refractor telescope mounted in a bras tube.
+Public observing with this telescope is free-of-charge on the third Friday of every month (weather-permitting).

 Adler Planetarium and Astronomy Museum, Chicago, Illinois